-- As a Trust we are required to appoint a Data Protection Officer ("DPO").
-Our DPO is Mrs Karen Rich, and they can be contacted at DPO@ololcatholicmat.co.uk. - 4.1 The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
+- 4.1 As a Trust we are required to appoint a Data Protection Officer ("DPO").
+Our DPOs are Tamer Robson and Teresa Bettelley, and they can be contacted at DPO@ololcatholicmat.co.uk. - 4.2 The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the School GDPR Lead and then the DPO.
-The School GDPR Lead is: Gill McElone and they can be contacted at admin@staugustines.nottingham.sch.uk - 4.2 The School GDPR Lead or DPO is also the central point of contact for all datasubjects and others in relation to matters of data protection.
+The School GDPR Lead is Emma Burrows and they can be contacted at emma.burrows@staugustines.nottingham.sch.uk.

+4.3 The School GDPR Lead or DPO is also the central point of contact for all data subjects and others in relation to matters of data protection.